Release Date: 10/29/2009

 The Good: Great mission variety, some fun new content, amazing dialog, voice acting, and story

 The Bad: Lame rating system, not enough new content, short, it ends

 Grand Theft Auto has always been the pinnacle for sand box games, angry politicians and moms, and great game play.
-With and already great game this add-on give us new characters, new story, and added features.
-You play as Luis Lopez who is working for Tony who pulled Luis off the streets and into his club business as a body-guard.
+With an already great game, this add-on gives us new characters, new story, and added features.
+You play as Luis Lopez who is working for Tony who pulled Luis off the streets and into his club business as a bodyguard.
 Both Luis and Tony get in over there heads and their friendship spirals out of control into the brink of destruction, but can Luis save them on time?

 You will meet many old characters from the original as well as finishing a few unfinished side stories from Grand Theft Auto IV such as the museum mission.
 If you want me to jump right to it I will.
 There are a few great new features and these include cars, people, dialog, parachuting, a rating system, and new weapons.
 The game also takes a more cinematic turn with epic helicopter rides, train rides, and even saving a person from their certain death in the air via parachuting.
 There are triathlon missions, escort missions, killing missions, and missions that just turn for the worst.

 The story is well planned out and if you finish the story you can finish drug wars on turf, but even if you finish those you get about 10 hours of game play, so I just wish there was more for $20.
 The characters are very well thought out and you can get very attached to them.
 All of this is accompanied by excellent voice acting as well.
 The rating system, however, is pretty useless since you don’t know what the requirements are and perfecting each mission is tedious.
 Some require a certain amount of headshots or car damage.
 Some times this is impossible, but the die-hard crowd will strive to waste their time with this.